 Latest Bible translation statistics

-Through the Bible, God speaks directly to every man, woman and child.
+We believe that God speaks directly to every man, woman and child through the Bible.
+It's the best way for us to come to know and understand who God is.
 But unless people have the Bible in their heart language, they cannot read his message of life, hope and salvation.
-Thousands of languages still don't have a single verse of Scripture.
+Millions of people still don't have a single verse of Scripture.

 Let's take a closer look at the needs.